-To represent characters outside US-ASCII in examples, this document uses two notations: 'XML Notation' and 'Bidi Notation'.
+To represent characters outside US-ASCII in examples, this document uses 'XML Notation'.

-XML Notation uses a leading '& #x', a trailing ';', and the hexadecimal number of the character in the UCS in between.
-For example, & #x44F; stands for CYRILLIC CAPITAL LETTER YA.
+XML Notation uses a leading '&#x', a trailing ';', and the hexadecimal number of the character in the UCS in between.
+For example, я stands for CYRILLIC CAPITAL LETTER YA.
 In this notation, an actual '&' is denoted by '&'.